waqas996/symfony/README.md

 # symfony
-Build a applicaton in symfony from start for learning
+Build a applicaton in symfony from start